westonplatter/westonplatter.github.io/source/_posts/2013-12-28-how-to-setup-bower-within-rails.markdown

 -
 ```

 This will stop the HTTP 404s during page loads, but I find this unsatisfactory because `bower-installer` will copy over the original `bootstrap.css` file every time it's run.
-The reason why I still advocate for this option is that it stops the HTTP 404s since you removed the @font-face code that created them.
-I believe HTTP 404s should never, __never__ show up in production code.```
+I still advocate for this since it stops the HTTP 404s.
+I believe HTTP 404s should never, __never__ show up in production.

 ## Please provide feedback